joeyparrish/chromecast-receivers/README.md

    Find out how fast your Chromecast's network connection is!
  - print-cast-sdk-version.html: Print (and speak aloud, for speaker devices) the Cast SDK version.
+ - visualize-key-events.html **(NOT WORKING)**: See remote control key events on a Chromecast in realtime.

 ## Usage